Biswajit-Mukherjee/create-frmwk/README.md

 ```

 Once the setup is finished the server will start at [http://localhost:3000](http://localhost:3000) by default.
-It will rebuild your website/app everytime you make changes.
+It will rebuild your website/app automatically everytime you make changes.
 Once the website/app is production ready, the **dist** folder can be deployed to the server.

 - To run tests using Jest